juniorsundarCasual/TGT/vault/volume-5.chapter-325.md

 "But... why?"

-Milanya chuckled and said, "It was thanks to you and your friends'... unorthodox method of bullying that I was able to secure a decently high score."
+Milanya chuckled and said, "It was thanks to you and your friends'...  unorthodox' method of bullying that I was able to secure a decently high score."

 "But my behaviour...
 I shouldn't have spanked you," Furion mumbled.